Position Type: This is a full-time, exempt position.

-Position Description: First and foremost teachers at Field are expected to uphold the mission of the school-- self-discovery, skills of mind, generosity of heart, -in their day-to-day interactions with students, in the design and implementation of curriculum and in their professional interaction with colleagues.
-The Field school's mission is ambitious and bold, and our teachers are required to embody that mission.
+Position Description: The Field School's program is ambitious and bold, and our teachers are required to embody the mission of the school--self-discovery, skills of mind, generosity of heart--in their day-to-day interactions with students, in the design and implementation of curriculum, and in their professional interaction with colleagues.

 A flexible and innovative mindset is required.
-As curriculum designers, Field teachers are expected to adapt to their students' learning interests and needs.
-Strong communication skills and a willingness to collaborate are also important, as Field teachers regularly work with other teachers, grade heads and department chairs to ensure that all of our students are being supported and challenged in accordance with our mission.
+As content experts and students of best practice, Field teachers are expected to adapt to their students' learning interests and needs.
+Strong communication skills and a willingness to collaborate are also important, as Field teachers regularly work with other teachers, student support teams, department chairs, and academic leadership to ensure that all of our students are being supported and challenged in accordance with our mission.
+Teachers are expected to teach assigned courses, serve as student advisors, and facilitate school-wide programming.

 In order to serve all students as outlined above, teachers must be actively anti-racist in their approach to both their curriculum and to their interpersonal interactions with all community members.

 At the core, all teachers are expected to be committed learners.
-While Field is an independent school we are not independent of each other.
-Faculty are members of the larger Field community and expected to shepard the values of the school.
+While Field is an independent school we are not independent of each other or our established academic standards.
+Faculty are members of the larger Field community and expected to Shepard the values of the school.

 Duties and Responsibilities:

-Design and execute lessons, units and assessments as determined by your department chair that are culturally responsive, developmentally appropriate, and in line with the teaching model being used at the time (distributed, on campus, or both).
+Design and execute lessons, units, and assessments as determined by your department chair that is skill-based, culturally responsive, developmentally appropriate, and in line with the teaching model being used at the time (hybrid, fully in person, or fully virtual).

 Provide meaningful and timely feedback to students about their performance.